ASPP/scientific_programming_patterns/README.md

-# 2022-bilbao-scientific-patterns
+# Scientific programming patterns

-Material for the class "Scientific programming patterns"
+Material for the class "Scientific programming patterns", first given as ASPP 2022 in Bilbao